Parsnip soup with dukkah

 Serve in bowls finished with a teaspoon of dukkah and a few drops of olive oil.

-If you want to serve it cold, take the cooled soup out of the fridge and blend it again with a hand blender to make it nice and creamy, serve in glasses and finish with dukkah and a few drops of olive oil.
+If you want to serve it cold, take the cooled soup out of the fridge and blend it again with an immersion blender to make it nice and creamy, serve in glasses and finish with dukkah and a few drops of olive oil.

-For the dukkah: crush cumin, fennel, and coriander seeds separately in the mortar, there can still be some texture, you can also dry roast the spices in a frying pan for extra flavor.
+For the dukkah: crush cumin, fennel, and coriander seeds separately in the mortar, some texture should remain, you can also dry roast the spices in a frying pan for extra flavor.

 Then crush the black peppercorns in the mortar and afterwards the hazelnuts.